adisa404/vidly-node-api/Potocol.md

 npm i jsonwebtoken

-genererate the token with sign
+genererate the tokesn with sign

 - jwt.sign - pass what ever payload we want
 - pass name of token